Research

 October 2024 I legally changed my name to Rena Beatrice Alcalay.
-I kindly request that my full name be used when referencing my written work.
-Where my previous name, “Rena Goldstein,” may have appeared, please now refer to me as “Rena Alcalay.”
 Penultimate versions of my published work can be found below.
 Please cite the published versions.
 Feel free to contact me for drafts of works in progress at rena[dot]alcalay[at]gmail[dot]com

 PUBLICATIONS

 Goldstein, R. (2024).
-Epistemic Injustice in the Medical Context: Introduction to Special Issue.
+Epistemic injustice in the medical context: Introduction to special issue.
 Social Epistemology, 1–6. https://doi.org/10.1080/02691728.2024.2400096

-Goldstein, R. “Holistic Similarities Between Quine and Wittgenstein.”
-Philosophical Investigations.
-July 26, 2023. https://doi.org/10.1111/phin.12405
+Goldstein, R. (2023).
+Holistic similarities between Quine and Wittgenstein.
+Philosophical Investigations. https://doi.org/10.1111/phin.12405

-Sarnecka, B. W., Silva, P. N., Vickers, D. C., Coon, J., Goldstein, R. & Rouder, J. N. (2022).
-“Doctoral writing workshops: A pre-registered, randomized controlled trial.”
+Sarnecka, B. W., Silva, P. N., Vickers, D. C., Coon, J., Goldstein, R., & Rouder, J. N. (2022).
+Doctoral writing workshops: A pre-registered, randomized controlled trial.
 Innovative Higher Education. https://doi.org/10.1007/s10755-021-09574-6

 INVITED CONTRIBUTIONS